LennyAtomz138/content-calendar/README.md

 # Content Calendar

-A REST API for dynamic updating of content to a calendar.
+A REST API for the dynamic updating of content to a calendar.